misoton665/akka_chat/README.md

-# Pracrice for Akka HTTP and Skinny
+# Chat App for Akka HTTP and Skinny

 DB: postgres 9.5.3